 As evidenced by the fact that we are still broadcasting, Ofcom decided to extend the trials beyond the original end date of June 2018.
 It seems at least probable that at the end of that time these will become permanently licenced small scale commercial Multiplexes.
 This 'Mux' is a selection of stations carried by one operator.
 Having budgeted at first for up to June 2016, the operators now require a fee for future transmissions, while the royalty organisations who sought a fixed fee for the whole nine month trials, now require further regular payments.
 At this point the costs are reasonable.
 Just now we feel we will continue on these DAB areas, and maybe others, and indeed in some cases have paid a year in advance.
 We may reconsider if the costs increase substantially or if we find a better use for our budget.

 It needs be remembered that these services are very local.
 In the Aldershot trial for instance a transmitter was placed in Woking and the signal barely reached Aldershot, later a second transmitter was employed to extend coverage.
-In Glasgow also, one transmitter became two with talk of a third.
 One can surmise that the other operators will seek to make their signals more robust.
 But, these trials are NOT protected from interference and it is in the nature of DAB that if a major player such as the BBC establishes a powerful transmitter in the same area, radios, especially cheaper and older ones, will struggle to lock on to our low power signal.

 Thus while we would be pleased if listeners invested in a DAB radio to hear us (see coverage maps for service areas), we suggest that you might borrow a DAB set, to see what you can hear either indoors or outdoors before purchasing your own set.